-But, what is the best way to manage waste in society?
+In the guide below, we outline what the best way to manage waste across society might be.

 Summary – What Is The Best Way To Manage Waste In Society?

 The Answer Depends On How You Determine What ‘Best’ Is

 For example, the ‘best’ way to manage waste might depend on whether you are looking at a potential answer from more of a practical perspective, or, from a sustainability and environmental perspective